Sextonville, Wisconsin

 Sextonville is an unincorporated census-designated place located in the town of Buena Vista in Richland County, Wisconsin, United States.
 Sextonville is located on U.S. Route 14 southeast of Richland Center.
 Sextonville has a post office with ZIP code 53584.
 As of the 2020 census, its population was 476.

 Demographics

-Sextonville has 422 residents, ranking it as the 565th most populous city in Wisconsin out of 806 communities.
-Whites make up the majority of Sextonville's racial/ethnic groups (100.0%).
+It is estimated that Sextonville had 422 residents in the year 2021, ranking it as the 566th most populous city in Wisconsin out of 806 communities.
+Whites are the only racial/ethnic group (100.0%).